gopheracademy/gopheracademy-web/content/advent-2014/other-side.md

 +++
 author = ["Anthony Starks"]
-date = "2014-12-19T08:00:00+00:00"
+date = "2014-12-19T17:10:00+05:00"
-title = "The Other Side of Go: Programming Pictures" series = ["Advent 2014"]
+title = "The Other Side of Go: Programming Pictures, the Read, Parse, Draw Pattern" series = ["Advent 2014"]
 +++

-# The other side of Go: Programming Pictures
+# The other side of Go: Programming Pictures, the Read, Parse, Draw Pattern

 Go has proven to be extremely versatile and well suited to back-end tasks, but sometimes you need a picture, and I've found that Go works